Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/downloading.md

 ## Alternative: download only the images at intervals of X meters

 The previous way of downloading images gathers every possible image within the defined region.
 This will ensure that you have every possible option, even if you have to throw out a bunch of them for quality reasons.
 However, if you would rather download many fewer images (saving a lot of time and bandwidth), then you can arrange to only download the images according to the geographic specification that you want.
 In our case, we have always looked for the SVI that is closest to a network of points that is laid out so that there is a point every X meters along every road, path or way.
-If you wish to use the same specification then you can use the `make_street_points.py` script to generate a GeoJSON (or other format) file that contains points within the defined region that are spaced at every X meters along every road, etc.
+If you wish to use this same type of specification then you can use the `make_street_points.py` script to generate a GeoJSON (or other format) file that contains points within the defined region that are spaced at every X meters along every road, etc.

 Example: generate points within the region defined by `myconfig.json` (same as above), with coordinate reference system SRID 28992, at intervals of 50 meters, and saved into file `mygrid.geojson`: